If you start to write code before you know what you’re writing code for, you’re not going to have a very efficient process.

-Because there are so many diverse types of sensors they end up with sort of this mishmosh of okay made a custom thing to handle this first type of device.
-And the second one and the third one.
+Because there are so many diverse types of sensors, they end up with sort of this mish mash of, “Okay I made a custom thing to handle this first type of device and the second one and the third one”.
 And by the time you’re on your eighth device type you start to have a really big integration problem and a big maintenance problem.

 You’re balancing what to build and in what order so that you can address the market need as quickly as possible.